uGR17/TIMEX_CLUSTERING/timexseries_clustering/documentation.md

 The following options has to be specified:

+- `clustering_approach`: comma-separated list of clustering approaches keywords.
+Available approaches:`"observation_based,feature_based,model_based"`.
-- `possible_transformations`: comma-separated list of transformations keywords.
-Check the [available transformations](#available-transformations).
-Example: `"none,log_modified"`.
+- `models`: comma-separated list of lustering models keywords.
+Available approaches:`"k_means,gaussian_mixture"`.
+K-Means for the Observation and Feature based approaches, and Gaussian Mixture models for Model based approach.
+- `pre_transformation`: comma-separated list of pre_transformation keywords.
+Availables: `"none"`,`"log"` or `"log_modified"`.
+- `distance_metric`: comma-separated list of distance_metrics keywords.
+Availables: `"euclidean,dtw,softdtw"`.
+- `feature_transformations`: comma-separated list of feature_transformations keywords for the Feature based approach.
+Available: `"DWT"`, using Haar wavelet.
+- `n_clusters`: list of number of clusters settings to search, for the non-hierarchical clustering models.
+Example: `[3, 4, 5]`.
 - `main_accuracy_estimator`: error metric which will be minimized as target by the procedure.
-It can be one of `"mae"`, `"mse"`.
+It can be one of `"silhouette"`,`"davies_bouldin"` or `"calinski_harabasz"`.
-- `models`: comma-separated list of the models to use.
-Check the [available models](#available-forecasting-models).
-  Example: `"fbprophet,exponential_smoothing`".

-Moreover, some other options can be set.
-Otherwise default values will be used:

-- `test_values`: number of points used as validation in order to choose the transformation and training window.
-These points will be used, however, to compute the actual forecast.
-Has precedence over `test_percentage`.
-- `test_percentage`: Percentage of the time-series length to used for the validation set.
-- `prediction_lags`: Number of future lags for for the forecast.
-- `delta_training_percentage`: Length, in percentage of the time-series length, of the training windows.
-- `min_values`: Key-values dictioanry where key is the name of a column and value is the minimum expected value in that column.
-If "_all" is in the dict the corresponding value will be used for all values in each column.
-- `max_values`: Key-values where key is the name of a column and value is the maximum expected value in that column.
-  If "_all" is in the dict the corresponding value will be used for all values in each column.
-- `round_to_integer`: List of columns name which should be rounded to integer.
-If "_all" is in the list, all values in every column will be rounded to integer.
+- `gamma`: regularization parameter for the soft DWT metric, lower is less smoothed (closer to true DTW).
+Example: `0.01`.

 ### Cross-correlation parameters
-These parameters controls the cross-correlation computation, which is used to determine if there are time-series useful as extra-regressors for multivariate multiple-input-single-output forecasting models.
+These parameters controls the cross-correlation computation.
 This part is optional.

 - `xcorr_modes`: indicate the different algorithms which should be used to compute the cross-correlation.
   The computed cross-correlation will be shown in the data visualization part.